 Some limited, primitive sites can be found along CR12, but watch for and respect Private Property signs.
 The nearest Forest Service designated campgrounds are located on CR18, which leads to the main trailhead for Mt.
 Sherman.
 CR18 can be located about a mile and a half south of the Fairplay US285/SH 9 junction on US 285.

-If driving a 2WD or other vehicle that you highly value, it's best to park at the large curve mentioned in the trailhead description for Mosquito pass.
-High clearance 4x4 vehicles can continue on up a 4x4 track marked on various maps as either FR856 or FR783.
+If driving a 2WD or other vehicle that you highly value, it's best to park at the place where CR 12 makes an abrupt left turn to cross Mosquito Creek.
+The route for Tweto and Arkansas continues straight to the NNW, on what is labelled as FR856 on the map we present, instead of making that left turn.
+High clearance 4x4 vehicles can continue NNW on up a 4x4 track marked on various maps as either FR856 or FR783.
 This road is very rocky, very primitive, and definitely rough in places; recommended mainly for ardent 4-wheeling enthusiasts or those determined to shave off a few extra miles while possessing a generally cavalier attitude about the condition of their vehicle.
 The lower section is tightly wedged in between willows, so your turnaround options are limited until it begins switchbacking up the hill.
 We found one minor pull-off about 1/4 mile up the road that we elected to park at and began the hike from there.

 NOTE: The lower section of this road is quite rocky and your options to avoid the larger rocks are often limited due to the encroaching willows.
 While it wouldn't necessarily require a modified vehicle to navigate this road, it would make the trip more pleasant.
 Once you reach the switchbacks, the road begins to show more of a dirt/rock mix.
 A few of the switchbacks are moderately loose and lighter trucks/SUVs may have issues getting enough traction if not weighted.
 Once above the switchbacks, the road turns into a more of a double-track with the tundra slowly attempting to reclaim portions of it.
 This is not a popular or well-driven road.

-From the saddle, proceed up the ridge until you see the faint beginnings of a use trail cutting over to the Arkansas/Tweto saddle.
-This 'trail' can be difficult to spot (and stay on), so if you don't find it, or loose it, just aim for the Tweto/Arkansas saddle and pick your way over.
+For those who wish to bypass Tweto: From the saddle SSW of Tweto proceed north up the ridge until you see the faint beginnings of a use trail cutting over to the Arkansas/Tweto saddle on the west flank of Tweto.
+This 'trail' can be difficult to spot (and stay on), so if you don't find it, or lose it, just aim for the Tweto/Arkansas saddle and pick your way over.
 The slope as you traverse is on the verge of being steep enough to make the traverse across a pain, but the rock is just stable enough that this route is still likely to save you some time compared to summiting Tweto and descending the connecting ridge, even if you lose the trail.

-From the Tweto/Arkansas saddle, pick your way up class 2 or 2+ terrain to a false summit on Arkansas' SE ridge.
-Follow this ridge and scamper the last 40' to the summit up larger rocks.
+From Mt.
+Tweto summit, descend north following the ridgeline on rugged, rocky rubble.
+At the Tweto/Arkansas saddle, pick your way up class 2 or 2+ terrain to a false summit on Arkansas' SE ridge.
+Follow this ridge over yet another "bump" and then scamper the last 200' to the summit up larger rocks/boulders.
+There's little sense in our estimation of trying to contour around the two "bumps," but extended side-hilling is not our thing.
 The difficulty should not exceed class 2+ and any substantial exposure can be avoided.
+This entire one-mile traverse is almost all rocky rubble of some sort and goes more slowly than you might anticipate.
+Plan accordingly.

-To descend, retrace your steps to the Tweto/Arkansas saddle, then traverse back across Tweto and return to your car, or scamper up Mt.
+To descend, retrace your steps to the Tweto/Arkansas saddle, then traverse back across the west flank of Tweto to the Tweto/Treasurevault saddle and return to your car as you came.
+Or, scamper up Mt.
 Tweto, then return to the Tweto/Treasurevault saddle and descend the same route you came up.